 Am I happy?

-It’s been almost 2 years since I left my corporate job to focus full-time on MBA Crystal Ball (though I was managing it on a part-time basis before that).
+It’s been almost 2 years [edit: 5 years now] since I left my corporate job to focus full-time on MBA Crystal Ball (though I was managing it on a part-time basis before that).

 That’s why the “Are you really happy?” question came up in my mind and I thought I should share it with you too.